-A personal note from Jeff Williams
+A Personal Message From Jeff Williams

+First of all, I want to thank you for visiting the FACTS website.
 Nearly my entire working life has been spent in the burgeoning field of forensic engineering.
 It began when I was just twenty five years old, when accident reconstruction and fire origin & cause were relatively unknown fields in the private sector.
 I left a job as a test engineer in the defense industry to become an apprentice to pioneers in accident reconstruction in 1980.
 I worked my first case - a tire failure - in 1981.

 My mentors in Los Angeles comprised an incredible crew of experienced minds, including an engineer who worked closely on the early atomic bombs, a physics professor at Cal State Northridge, and another engineer who survived the Japanese attack as a naval officer at Pearl Harbor, and who later piloted planes directly into hurricanes to gather important data for the weather service.
 They were brilliant generalists, with a broad working knowledge of many subjects.
 The head of the firm called them "a special breed of cat".